-The summer of 2003 was one of the warmest on record across parts of Europe, and in parts of Central Europe was likely the warmest since 1540 (Levinson and Waple, 2004).
-Two distinct periods of exceptional heat occurred during the summer season- the first in June and the second during the first half of August.
-The heat waves resulted from strong high pressure over western Europe.
-Such "blocking highs" can persist for many days in Europe during summer (Bell & Eichler, 2004).
+The 2003 heat wave was likely the warmest on record in central Europe since at least 1540 (Levinson & Waple, 2004).
+Two distinct periods of exceptional heat occurred during the summer season - the first in June and the second during the first half of August.
+In Italy, the highest monthly mean was recorded in many cities in August, with record maximum temperatures above 35 °C for several consecutive days (Michelozzi et al., 2005).

+The heat waves resulted from strong high pressure over Western Europe.
+Such "blocking highs" can persist for many days in Europe during summer.
 In 2003, heated air from the south reinforced the strength and persistence of the heat wave, and nearly all the sun's radiation was converted to heat because of the soil and vegetation dryness (WMO, 2004).
 The August heat wave was the more serious of the two, because it coincided with the normal peak in summer temperatures and was accompanied by an almost complete absence of rainfall.
-During June-August 2003 daily maximum temperatures averaged 36°-38°C across southern and central France (Bell & Eichler, 2004).
+At many locations, temperatures rose above 40°C. In France, Italy, The Netherlands, Portugal, Spain and the United Kingdom over 21,000 additional deaths were related to the unrelenting heat (WMO, 2004).